technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 - Correlate volume anomalies with error rates to distinguish load spikes from attack patterns

 ---

 ### Pattern: Capacity Trend Forecasting

 The best alert is one that fires before the problem arrives.

+Every capacity incident I've worked started the same way: someone noticed a disk was full or memory was exhausted, and then we scrambled to add capacity while users waited.
+Reactive firefighting.
+The data to predict it was always there.
+We just weren't looking at it.

 This pattern uses trend analysis to predict when resources will hit capacity limits.
+Instead of "disk is full," you get "disk will be full in 6 days at current growth rate."
+That's the difference between an emergency and a planned maintenance window.

 ```kusto
 // Predictive capacity analysis with trend forecasting